Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

   ]
 ]

-Initially, the enqueuers and the dequeuers are initialized as follows:
+Initially, the enqueuers and the dequeuer are initialized as follows:

 #columns(2)[
   #pseudocode-list(line-numbering: none)[